monk-afk/SquareOne/exp2.md

 The Level stat does absolutely nothing.

-A player's level is the number in (brackets) shown in the chat.
+Eventually will re-add the player's Level next to their name in chat.